yextconsulting/pages-starter-react-consulting/README.md

 9. Select the **Slug-Manager** function and click the webhook option.
 Hit **Finish and Add**.
 10. The Slug Manager is now set up and ready to go!

-### Implementing the `urlWriteBack` function
+### Page URL Writebacks

 It is a common practice to store an entity page URL as a field on the entity itself.
-The `urlWriteback` function helps to automate the process of keeping the URL field value up to date if the underlying URL changes.
-To set up the `urlWriteback` function, the follow the instructions below:

-1. In your repo, navigate to `functions/onUrlChange/urlWriteback.ts`.
-2. By default, the function references `c_pagesURL` as the field where your entity page URL will be stored on each entity.
-You can either create a field with this API name or change the value of the `pageUrlCustomField` to the field API name of the field you plan to use to store your URLs.
-3. Update the placeholder value for the `API_KEY` variable with a real API key.
-If you went through the above instructions to set up the Slug Manager, you can use that same API key here.
-If not, follow the first two steps in the Slug Manager section to create an app with **Read / Write** permissions to the **Entities Management API** endpoint.
-4. You’re good to go!
-This function will be invoked by the `onUrlChange` event documented [here](https://hitchhikers.yext.com/docs/pages/plugins/?target=plugin-events).
+Yext will automatically update a custom field with the entity page URL anytime the pages URLs are updated.
+You can configure the custom field Yext will write the URL to with the `pageUrlField` property within the config export of each Stream template.

+See the Hitchhiker reference for more information: [Page URL Writebacks](https://hitchhikers.yext.com/docs/pages/url-writebacks/).

 ## Useful commands